da036b97b7c705909d6ffbd2e3349128/ArtlistIO-video-downloader/readme.md

 http://127.0.0.1:8000
 ```

-4. Enter a URL and choose resolution, then click Convert.
+4. Enter a URL and choose resolution (default is 4K), then click Convert.
 The converted video will appear in the videos/ folder automatically.

 Notes:
 - Currently only tested on Windows, should also work in macOS.